 of kindergarten services and customise support to address specific issues.

-- Organisational Meeting - TraCS consultants meet with the service to develop an understanding the philosophy, policies and procedures that underpin the service to assist with tailoring the support provided.
+- Organisational Meeting - TraCS consultants meet with identified educators and key internal stakeholders within the kindergarten service to develop an understanding of the philosophy, policies and procedures that underpin the service to assist with tailoring the support provided.

 - Observation and Needs Assessment - TraCS consultants meet with educators to explore challenges and to observe the children and the kindergarten environment and develop a tailored plan.